kalekdev/uni/semester-1/nus-1/notes.typ

 ) <fig-reverse-bias>

 This is the working principle of diodes.
 High enough voltages can lead to electrical breakdown and destruction of the diode.

+== Magnetism
+The magnetic properties of certain iron ores (permanent magnets) were already noticed long before the electrostatic force.
+Historically magnets have been used for:
+- Compasses for navigation purposes due to the Earth's magnetic field
+- Extracting shards of metal in medical treatments

+_Ferromagnetism_ - Certain metals are affected by magnetic fields and have the capability to become magnetised.
+TODO: Why, magnetic dipoles arising from electron spin?
+LTD: Mention other types of magnetism

+=== Magnetic Dipoles
+Every permanent magnet must have a north and south pole - if it is cut a new set of poles simply forms.
+Like poles repel and opposite poles attract, just like charges.

+However unlike charge, a monopole has never been observed and the possibility of its existence is uncertain (theoretical physics).

+Magnetic fields can be observed using ferromagnetic shavings or a compass, which are also magnetic dipoles and therefore align themselves tangentially along field lines.
+This also implies that they slightly affect the magnetic field itself, meaning smaller shavings are more accurate for visualizing the field.
+Ferrofluid is a good alternative.

+By convention, magnetic field lines point from north to south:
+#figure(
+  image("images/magnetic-fields.png", width: 40%),
+) <fig-magnetic-fields>

+=== Ørsted's Law
+In 1820 Hans Christian Ørsted discovered that a wire carrying an electric current induces a magnetic field around it.
+The direction of this field can be remembered using the right hand curl rule, where the fingertips represent the arrow heads:
+#figure(
+  image("images/right-hand-curl-rule.png", width: 60%),
+) <fig-right-hand-curl-rule>

+TODO: Express it initially as beautiful closed line integral with total current form on page 208, which can be used to calculate the magnetic fields around various coil shapes with helpful symmetries (include cool diagrams), then derive other forms (eg. single wire) after introducing basic concepts such as permittivity, H field, B field etc similarity to Gauss's law

+TODO: What is the english equivalent of durchflutung (page 208)?

+TODO: Why does the circular field get pushed up in a homogenous field?

+TODO: F= BIl, vector + integral form, also in terms of drift velocity and charge density / volume, Fleming's left hand rule fbi, diagram with clear sketch of alpha
+Where does this law come from, whos it named after? lorentz force? this force only affects moving charges - this law links electric field and magnetic for moving charges this is the principle of how analog ammeters work magnetic field affects moving charges ie it interacts with their magnetic field, when the field lines are perpendicular? the force seems to occur in the direction that the wire would be "rolling" towards... hmm A current loop feels no resultant force, show cylindrical coordinates integral example cancelling out to 0 What exactly is magnetic flux?

+TODO: How current carrying wires next to each other behave, include diagram, force per lenght equation magnetic permeability of vacuum

+magnetic field strength and flux density, similarities / differences to electric, their constant proporitionality is reversed, hence the name choice.

+Solenoids can be used to create poles and behave as bar magnets!

+TODO: Causes for magnetism: special relativity + electrostatic force / magnetic dipole momements

+TODO: How do electric and magnetic fields propogate through space? how are $mu_0 epsilon_0$ linked?

+The rest of Maxwell's equations are coming soon :D